davidlamprecht/AutoRDF2GML/benchmark-evaluation/README.md

 ## Hyperparameter and Training.
-For the evaulation the edges are split to 80% for training, 10% for validation, and 10% for test.
-For training, we employ an early stop mechanism, determined by evaluating the validation loss of the validation set, to ensure complete training for all settings.
-We train a maximum of 100 epochs.
-All GNNs are implemented with 2 layers.
-We use 64 as the hidden dimension throughout all GNNs.
-For HGT, we set the head number as 8.
-We use Adam optimizer and set the learning rate to 0.001.
-As we formulate the recommendation task as a binary classification problem the loss function is binary cross-entropy.
-We compute the loss by comparing the ground-truth labels with the obtained predictions.
 | Parameter                       | Value                                                |
 |---------------------------------|------------------------------------------------------|
 | Data Split                      | Training: 80%, Validation: 10%, Test: 10%            |